aws-samples/aws-media-services-tools/MediaLive/Compatibility/Matrox_Video/Monarch_HD/README.md

-# RTMP Streaming with Matrox Monarch HD and AWS MediaLive
+# RTMP Streaming with Matrox Video Monarch HD and AWS MediaLive
 How to connect Elemental Live to a MediaLive channel using RTMP Push
 1. [Create a MediaLive Input](#1-create-the-medialive-input)
 2. [Create a MediaPackage Channel for playback](#2-create-a-mediapackage-channel-for-playback-of-the-medialive-stream)